New telescope

 The comparison between two images of the same area in the sky is shown below.
 Plotting the change in magnitude as a function of magnitude, we get a cloud of points, and the outliers correspond to variable stars or new objects.
 They are automatically detected thanks to the threshold curve (in black).

 Comparison between two images of the same areaof the sky, at two different dates.
+The blue dot above the black curve is a variable star |

 Coverage of Milky Way (automn 2012)